onflow/cadence-lang.org/docs/tutorial/06-fungible-tokens.md

 If you aren't the owner of an object or don't have a valid reference to it that was created by the owner, you cannot access the object at all!

-### Using Interfaces to Secure Implementations
+### Using Pre and Post-Conditions to Secure Implementations

 ---

 The next important concept in Cadence is design-by-contract, which uses pre-conditions and post-conditions to document and programmatically assert the change in state caused by a piece of a program.
-These conditions are specified in [interfaces](../language/interfaces) that enforce rules about how types are defined and behave.
+These conditions are usually specified in [interfaces](../language/interfaces) that enforce rules about how types are defined and behave.
 They can be stored on-chain in an immutable fashion so that certain pieces of code can import and implement them to ensure that they meet certain standards.

-Here is an example of how interfaces for the `Vault` resource we defined above would look.
+In our example, we don't use interfaces for simplicity, but here is an example of how interfaces for the `Vault` resource we defined above would look.

 ```cadence Interfaces.cdc
 // Interface that enforces the requirements for withdrawing